-Efforts to eliminate racism and racial discrimination towards affected people include:
+Efforts to prevent and/or eliminate racism and racial discrimination towards affected people include:

-- Internal discussions on racism and racial discrimination towards persons affected by humanitarian situations, led by offices with responsibilities for emergency operations. - Roundtables, participatory assessments and regular consultations with affected people. - Local radio programmes, websites and social media, including WhatsApp, Twitter, Instagram and Facebook, to share messages and multimedia content in different languages during crises such as the COVID-19 pandemic. - Peaceful coexistence projects and inter-community dialogues to promote cohabitation and prevent and address instances of discrimination, stigmatization and xenophobia.

-- A dedicated task force on xenophobia which promotes this area of work, supports country and regional offices and coordinates headquarters activities. - A global anti-xenophobia communications campaign to reverse negative stereotypes directed towards affected people, such as migrants, and to tackle misinformation. - Returnee-led peer-to-peer awareness-raising activities to address xenophobia.
+- Internal discussions on racism and racial discrimination towards persons affected by humanitarian situations, led by offices with responsibilities for emergency operations. - Roundtables, participatory assessments and regular consultations with affected people. - Local radio programmes, websites and social media, including WhatsApp, Twitter, Instagram and Facebook, to share messages and multimedia content in different languages during crises such as the COVID-19 pandemic. - Peaceful coexistence projects and inter-community dialogues to promote cohabitation and prevent and address instances of discrimination, stigmatization and xenophobia. - A dedicated task force on xenophobia which promotes this area of work supports country and regional offices and coordinates headquarters activities. - A global anti-xenophobia communications campaign to reverse negative stereotypes directed towards affected people, such as migrants, and to tackle misinformation. - Returnee-led peer-to-peer awareness-raising activities to address xenophobia. - Communication of the relevant key messages and human right charters